Labor Day / May Day

 In the United Kingdom, May Day is still celebrated in many towns with the crowning of the May Queen.
 Maypoles can still be found in some towns and May Day traditions may include hobby horses and local people dressed in costumes.
 In Oxford, traditions are upheld for May Day celebrations, starting with the choir of Magdalen College singing from the top of the chapel tower.

-May Day is also referred to as Labor Day in many countries, as it also evolved from efforts of the labor union movement to celebrate the economic and social achievements of workers.
-It is celebrated as a national holiday across many countries in continents around the world.
+Labor Day stems from the efforts of the labor union movement to celebrate the economic and social achievements of workers.
 In Mexico, it is referred to as Primero de Mayo, and is a national holiday honoring workers.
-Around this time of the year, students in educational institutions may discuss the modern evolution of the holiday and the effects of politics on this day.
+Some groups organize parades or protests to promote and protect workers' rights.

 May 1 is a national holiday many European countries including (but not exclusive to): Finland, France, Germany, Italy, Norway, Poland, Slovakia, Slovenia, Spain and Sweden.
 It is also celebrated in countries in Central America, such as Costa Rica and Panama, and in some parts of the Caribbean, including Cuba.
 It is also a national holiday in Mexico.
 In South America, it is observed in countries such as: Argentina, Bolivia, Brazil, Chile, Ecuador, Guyana, Peru, Uruguay, and Venezuela.
 May 1 is also a national holiday in the Russian Federation and Asian countries such as China, Thailand, and Vietnam.